 - Deleting poor quality faces or unknown faces.

 Another face tagging option is Tag That Photo’s Photo Viewer.
-Here, you can tag single photos or multiple photos simultaneously with the Photo Viewer.
-This provides you with a change of pace from stepping through the face clusters.
+Here, you can tag single photos or multiple photos.
+The Photo Viewer provides you with a different approach versus paging through the clusters of unknown faces and suggestions.

 How Tag That Photo Works

-Behind the scenes, Tag That Photo is finding faces in images that it hasn’t previously detected.
-These faces are checked against known faces.
-Any likeness observed triggers a suggestion for that match.
-Once a suggestion is confirmed, it generates more suggestions as it compares all unknown faces against newly tagged faces.
+Behind the scenes, Tag That Photo is scanning for faces in new images, and checking newly tagged faces against all unknown faces.
+Any likeness observed triggers a suggestion for that Person.
+Once a suggestion is confirmed, it learns and generates more suggestions as it compares all unknown faces against newly tagged faces.

 The Tag That Photo Tagging Journey

 The following points provide a basic tutorial on how Tag That Photo’s face detection and recognition work in the above face tagging process.
 It is not necessary to understand the process in detail; however, a basic understanding of the process can be helpful as you begin your Tag That Photo tagging journey.